amandacarbone/my-thoughts/README.md

-# Social Posts
+# myThoughts
 Built in React.
-App based on Twitter that enables users to create their own posts and have them appear in a feed, and delete them at will.
+CRUD app based on Twitter that enables users to create their own posts and have them appear in a feed, and delete them at will.

 ## Languages